Estimated Time | 1-2 hours | |

 See photos of hiking

-Why choose a trail at Indian Ladder Trail?
+Why hike at Indian Ladder Trail ?

 Discover the Indian Ladder Trail: A Hiker's Paradise in the Capital-Saratoga Region